Niger coup: What is Russia's role? – DW – 08/10/2023

 "At the same time, those weapons would allow Niger's junta to double their effort against terrorism and also might help them consolidate their position as the new regime," Eguegu told DW.

-Russia could also help with regime security, a euphemism for which Niger, one of the world's poorest countries, would pay big money for Wagner services, possibly settling their fees with natural resources like the Central African Republic and Mali do.
+Russia could also help with so-called regime security.
+Niger, one of the world's poorest countries, would pay big money for Wagner services, possibly settling their fees with natural resources like the Central African Republic and Mali.

 Vincent Niebede contributed to this article.